-Last year Amy and I flew to Kansas City to visit her family, and on the back porch of her parents’ home, her father and I shared a cigar.
-He asked me about real estate prices in Portland.
-He asked me how much money I imagined we’d need for a down payment in order to find a house with mortgage payments we could reasonably afford.
-“Thirty grand?” he guessed.
+In 2019 Amy and I fly from Oregon to Kansas City to visit her family, and on the back porch of her parents’ home her father and I share a cigar.
+He asks me about real estate prices in Portland.
+He asks me how much money I imagine we’d need for a down payment.
+“Thirty grand?” he guesses.
 “Forty?”
-I did not immediately grasp the point toward which he seemed to be telegraphing.
+I don’t immediately grasp the point toward which he seems to be telegraphing.
 Portland real estate is a topic of interest for most of our out-of-town family and Amy’s father is well-known for his conversational non sequiturs.